-There’s a key detail that’s often overlooked in lathering-with-a-shave-brush discussions.
+There’s a key detail that’s often overlooked in lathering shaving cream with a brush discussions.
 But it’s critical to getting a great shave.

-Every now and then I see arguments about lathering–generally after seeing someone on Youtube doing it badly.
+Every now and then I see arguments about lathering shaving cream or soap–generally after seeing someone on Youtube doing it badly.
 The observations usually boil down to “there’s not enough water in the lather!”
 Followed by helpful (!) advice about how to lather “correctly.”
-Let’s look at some of the suggested brush lathering techniques.
+Let’s look at some of the suggested brush lathering shaving cream techniques.

 “Classic” Lathering Technique

 Most commonly a brush loading-and-lathering technique generally runs along these lines:

 - Fill a sink with warm-to-hot water and place the shaving brush in the sink.
 How long the brush needs to be soaked is dependent on the type of brush.

 - After soaking shake the brush three or four times to get rid of the excess.